Is there a test of strength more pure than putting the wind beneath a natural stone?

 Have you lifted the stones?
 Please feel free to contact us with details of your adventure along with photos and / or links to videos and we will be delighted to add your name and welcome you to the Brotherhood of the Stones.

-Click here to access a map to the location of the Dinnie Stanes at Potarch
+Click here to access the Google Maps location of the Dinnie Stanes at Potarch

 Sponsored by The Stark Center for Physical Culture & Sports